Blair1233/Class24/1-Lesson-Plans/06-Bash-Scripting-and-Programming/1/Activities/02_Compound_Commands/Solved/Readme.md

 Type the solution into the command line:

-- `mkdir ~/research && sudo cp -r /var/log/* /etc/passwd /etc/shadow /etc/hosts ~/research`
+- `mkdir -p ~/research && sudo cp -r /var/log/* /etc/passwd /etc/shadow /etc/hosts ~/research`

 Syntax breakdown:

-- `mkdir ~/research`: Creates our directory.
+- `mkdir -p ~/research`: Checks for a directory and creates it if not existing.

 - `&&`: Completes the second command if the first command is successful.